Skip to content

 Bot / UnbilledSpecial account (e.g., for integrations or partners) that doesn’t count towards your bill.No (Not billed)

 “Active” means the member has joined and can use Tallyfy based on their assigned role (Admin, Standard, or Light).
-Active members count towards your paid licenses.
+Active members count towards your paid licenses and have full access to platform features based on their role permissions.

 “Invited” means you’ve sent an invitation, but the person hasn’t clicked the email link and set up their password yet.
-They can’t use Tallyfy, and you aren’t billed for them.
+They cannot use Tallyfy, and you aren’t billed for them during this pending state.

-Once they accept, their status changes to Active, and billing begins.
+Once they accept the invitation, their status automatically changes to Active, and billing begins for that member.

 “Deactivated” means an Administrator has removed the member from the organization.
-They can no longer log in.
-When you deactivate someone, Tallyfy helps you reassign their tasks.
-They no longer count towards your paid licenses.
+They can no longer log in or access any Tallyfy features.
+When you deactivate someone, Tallyfy helps you reassign their tasks to other team members.
+Deactivated members no longer count towards your paid licenses.

-This is a special status usually set by Tallyfy admins or support for special cases:
+This special status is usually set by Tallyfy admins or support for specific organizational needs:

 • Integration Accounts: Accounts used by software connecting to Tallyfy via the API.